L3cr0f/pma_course/Labs/Lab_01.md

 **Questions**

-1. Upload the Lab01-03.exe file to http://www.VirusTotal.com/.
-Does it match any existing antivirus definitions?
+**1. Upload the Lab01-03.exe file to http://www.VirusTotal.com/.
+Does it match any existing antivirus definitions?**

-2. Are there any indications that this file is packed or obfuscated?
+**2. Are there any indications that this file is packed or obfuscated?
 If so, what are these indicators?
-If the file is packed, unpack it if possible.
+If the file is packed, unpack it if possible.**

-3. Do any imports hint at this program’s functionality?
-If so, which imports are they and what do they tell you?
+**3. Do any imports hint at this program’s functionality?
+If so, which imports are they and what do they tell you?**
-4. What host- or network-based indicators could be used to identify this malware on infected machines?
+**4. What host- or network-based indicators could be used to identify this malware on infected machines?**

 ## Lab 1-4